Interested in the molecular basis of life?

 "Upon graduation in June 2009 with an Hons.
 B.Sc. in Biochemistry and Microbiology at UVic, Lyndsay continued her research with the B.C.
 Cancer Agency in Vancouver for a year.
 She applied for admission to study Medicine at UBC to further advance her study in the field.
 Because of Lyndsay's academic and research excellence, she was admitted by UBC Faculty of Medicine in August 2011 and is currently studying Medicine at the UBC Kelowna campus.
 Regarding the award, the NRW Research Schools were founded as an initiative of the German federal State of North Rhine-Westphalia (NRW).
 International networks of renowned scientists, world leading supervisors and excellent scientific environments – the NRW Research Schools provide a forum for pre-doctoral candidates with superior academic track records.
 In the summer of 2011, they sent the Dean of Science at UVic a flyer inviting UVic faculties to nominate outstanding undergraduate research students for this award.
 I communicated with Juan and we subsequently nominated Lyndsay for this award under the category Cell Dynamics and Disease (Biomedicine, Molecules and Cells).
 In November,we were informed that Lyndsay received the highest ratings from the adjudicating committee in this category and was given the top award."

-Congratulations to Brett Eyford, winner of the 2010/11 Department of Biochemistry and Microbiology Graduate Teaching Award.
+Congratulations to Brett Eyford, recipient of the BCMB Graduate Teaching Award 2011.
 Brett was presented with the award by Dr. Robert Burke, Chair of the department.